bo3b/3Dmigoto/StyleGuide.md

 ---

-Regarding the template polymorphism- I'll start by saying that I have very limited expeience with templates, so I'm not a particularly great person to decide.
+Regarding the template polymorphism- I'll start by saying that I have very limited experience with templates, so I'm not a particularly great person to decide.
 Also I feel that templates tend to get abused in C++, which puts me in the biased category as well.
 I'm not completely opposed, I just think it's often the wrong tool for the job, at least partly because debugging them sucks, and the syntax sucks.
 Templates serve a valid and consistent purpose for stuff like handling maps and lists, where you want to store unknown items.

 So having noted that...
 I'd really prefer if we don't use templates for polymorphism, and stick with conventional object/class dynamics.
 There isn't going to be any performance advantage.
 That would be premature optimization, unless it's been profiled and found that dispatching through a vtable is measureable.